Spgamester/ATM-crypto-guardian/README.md

 pinned: false
 ---

-# 🛡️ ATM Cryptographic Guardian (Grand Finale Edition)
+# 🛡️ ATM Cryptographic Guardian

-**A multi-step, agentic reinforcement learning environment built for the Meta PyTorch OpenEnv Hackathon x Scaler School of Technology.**

-## 🚀 Advanced Architecture: Partial Observability & Agentic Workflows
+**A partially observable, multi-step reinforcement learning environment simulating a Centralized Hardware Security Module (HSM) defending an ATM network.**

+## 📌 Overview
-Unlike standard "pass/fail" environments, the ATM Guardian environment is designed to test a Large Language Model's capacity for **multi-step reasoning, tool use, and state investigation**.

-It simulates a Centralized Hardware Security Module (HSM) defending an ATM network against protocol downgrades, replay attacks, and cryptographic forgeries.
+The ATM Guardian environment evaluates an agent's capacity for multi-step reasoning, tool use, and state investigation.
+It requires the agent to defend against protocol downgrades, replay attacks, and cryptographic forgeries by investigating hidden parameters before making terminal security decisions.

 ### Key Technical Features:
-1. **Hidden States (Partial Observability):** Critical cryptographic data (`encryption_status`, `hsm_signature`) is deliberately hidden from the initial observation.
-The AI cannot simply guess the answer.
+* **Partial Observability:** Critical cryptographic data (`encryption_status`, `hsm_signature`) is hidden from the initial observation state.
-2. **Tool-Use Requirement:** The agent must actively deploy investigation tools (`SCAN_ENCRYPTION`, `VERIFY_HSM_SIGNATURE`) to mutate the environment state and reveal hidden parameters before making a final decision.
+* **Tool-Use Integration:** The agent must deploy investigation tools (`SCAN_ENCRYPTION`, `VERIFY_HSM_SIGNATURE`) to mutate the environment state and reveal necessary parameters.
-3. **Stochastic Generation:** Transactions, timestamps, and node IDs are dynamically generated per episode, preventing the LLM from relying on memorized, static data.
+* **Stochastic Generation:** Transactions, timestamps, and node IDs are dynamically generated per episode to ensure robust evaluation.
-4. **Strict Reward Shaping:** The environment utilizes a clamped `(0.01, 0.99)` reward schema to evaluate methodology, not just the final answer.
+* **Reward Shaping:** The environment utilizes a clamped `(0.01, 0.99)` reward schema to evaluate investigation methodology and terminal accuracy.

 ---

 ## 🧠 Environment Mechanics

 ### The Action Space
-The agent has access to a dynamic action space divided into two phases:
+The agent interacts with the environment using a two-phase action space:

 **Investigation Actions (Tools):**
 * `SCAN_ENCRYPTION`: Pings the payload to reveal if it is secure (AES-256) or compromised (SSLv3).